lilith0001/touchbarconfig/README.md

 3. Install MTMR https://github.com/toxblh/mtmr
 4. Install Amethyst https://github.com/ianyh/Amethyst
 5. Clone my repository to ~
+6. check if you have python by running the command `python3 -V` If not installed, get it from https://www.python.org/downloads/release/python-397/

-6. run the command `python3 ~/touchbarconfig/setup.py`
+7. run the command `python3 ~/touchbarconfig/setup.py`
-7. start Amethyst
+8. start Amethyst
-8. start MTMR
+9. start MTMR

 Enjoy :)